| |

 Taste of the Wild Cat Food Review

-Who Are Taste of the Wild?
+About Taste of the Wild

-A US based company, owned by Diamond Pet Foods.
+Taste of the Wild are a US based company, owned by Diamond Pet Foods.

 They make dog and cat food.